Link Following

 2. Remote Attack (via HTTP Request):

-• Vulnerable Web Application: A file upload service where users can upload files for sharing, without checking for symbolic links.
+• Vulnerable Web Application: A file upload service where users can upload pictures for sharing, without checking for symbolic links.

 • Attack Steps: